Producteev/objc-fontawesome/README.md

-FontAwesome+iOS
+ObjC-FontAwesome
 ===================

+This Project was originally made for iOS only by **Alex Usbergo**: https://github.com/alexdrone/ios-fontawesome

 Font awesome is an iconic font.
 Read more about it on http://fortawesome.github.com/Font-Awesome/

-This category brings this great iconic font on iOS.
+This category brings this great iconic font on iOS and OSX.

 Usage
 --------------------

-First, make sure you have `FontAwesome.ttf` bundled in your project and that `UIAppFonts` key in the project's plist file contains a String item named `FontAwesome.ttf`
+First, make sure that:

+- **On iOS:** you have `FontAwesome.ttf` bundled in your project and that `UIAppFonts` key in the project's plist file contains a String item named `FontAwesome.ttf`.

+- **On OS X:** `ATSApplicationFontsPath` key in the project's plist file contains a string (usually `Fonts`) and that on the Target Build Phases, you have a `Copy Files` phase with `Resources` as Destination, the previously defined key as Subpath (usually `Fonts`) and `FontAwesome.ttf` in the list of files.

 Then add the `NSString+FontAwesome` category to the project.

+**On iOS:**

 	UILabel *label = [...]
 	label.font = [UIFont fontWithName:kFontAwesomeFamilyName size:20];